gov-cy/govcy-express-services/README.md

 - **On a form page with an upload input field**:
   - **On first load**: the page displays the fileInput field to choose a file.
   - **On choosing a file**: the file is uploaded to the `fileUploadAPIEndpoint` endpoint.
     - The `fileUploadAPIEndpoint` validates the input for allowed file types and file size.
 On validation error an error message is displayed.
+The following validations are performed:
+      - The fileInput element is defined in the JSON config
+      - API endpoints and environment variables are defined
+      - The page is not skiped because of conditional logic
+      - The file is not empty
+      - The file size must be less than 5MB
+      - The file type must be one of the following: pdf, jpg, jpeg, png
     - If `fileUploadAPIEndpoint` returns an success, the file is uploaded temporarilly and the `fileView` element is displayed, with links to `View` or `Delete` the file.
 The file infomation are store in the data layer of the page.
 - **On a form page after upload**:
   - The `fileView` element is displayed with links to `View` or `Delete` the file.